bazelbuild/rules_python/CONTRIBUTING.md

 them are slow.
 If you're working on a particular area of code, you can run just the tests in those directories instead, which can speed up your edit-run cycle.

+## Updating tool dependencies

+It's suggested to routinely update the tool versions within our repo - some of the tools are using requirement files compiled by `uv` and others us other means.
+In order to have everything self-documented, we have a special target - `//private:requirements.update`, which uses `rules_multirun` to run in sequence all of the requirement updating scripts in one go.
+This can be done once per release as we prepare for releases.

 ## Formatting

 Starlark files should be formatted by